Khaoshimself/online-shopping-site/README.md

 ## 💡 Notes

-* Don’t commit your `.venv/` folder — it’s in `.gitignore`.
+* Don’t commit your `.venv` folder, or `.env` — it’s in `.gitignore`.
-* Always run `pip install -r requirements.txt` when new dependencies are added.
+* Always run `docker compose up -d --build` when new dependencies are added.
-* If you mess up your venv, delete `.venv/` and recreate it with step 2.
+* If you mess up your docker enviornment run `docker compose rm -s -v` to remove the containers and get a fresh start

 ---

-👥 **IMPORTANT:** Everyone should clone this repo, set up a venv, install requirements, and confirm they can load the placeholder pages before diving into CSS/JS.
+👥 **IMPORTANT:** Everyone should clone this repo, set up a .env, load docker, and confirm they can load the placeholder pages before diving into CSS/JS.